 WHAT DOES A PROCESS SERVER IN JERSEY HAVE TO DO

-Process servers in the state of New Jersey have no licensing requirement though summons needs to be coupled with a copy of the complaint.
+Process servers in New Jersey have no licensing requirement though summons must be coupled with a copy of the complaint.
 People responsible for the same can be [A.] the sheriff, [B.] a person specially appointed by the court for that purpose, [C.] the plaintiff’s attorney or the attorney’s agent, or [D.] any other competent adult not having a direct interest in the litigation.

 New Jersey Process Service is the procedure employed to give appropriate notice of initial legal action to another party (such as a defendant), court, or administrative body in an effort to exercise jurisdiction over that person so as to enable that person to respond to the proceeding before the court, body, or other tribunals.
 Notice is furnished by delivering a set of court documents (called ‘process’) to the person to be served.

-New Jersey Process Service of court documents will be performed only by experienced New Jersey process servers who meet all of the latest licensing, education, and bonding New Jersey Process Service requirements imposed by the jurisdiction in which they operate.
+New Jersey Process Service of court documents will be performed only by experienced New Jersey process servers that meet all of the latest licensing, education, and bonding New Jersey Process Service requirements imposed by the jurisdiction in which they operate.
 Click Here for information on What Do Process Servers in New Jersey Do?

 HOW TO SERVE A SUMMONS